gtech-mulearn/IEEE-LAUNCHPAD/TEMPLATE.md

 **Career Plan:**

-Immediate Plan:
-* Mentor early-stage startups and actively engage in local startup events to support growth.
+* Immediate Plan: Mentor early-stage startups and actively engage in local startup events to support growth.
-Longer-Term Plan:
-* Build stronger partnerships between startups, investors, and institutions to create a sustainable ecosystem.
+* Longer-Term Plan: Build stronger partnerships between startups, investors, and institutions to create a sustainable ecosystem.

 #### Thoughts on Kerala's Tech Ecosystem:

-- Share your thoughts on how Kerala can excel in the Technology Startup Ecosystem for the future.
+* Strengthen collaboration between government, academia, and industry to provide better infrastructure, funding, and skill development for startups.
+* Foster a culture of innovation and risk-taking that encourages entrepreneurs to experiment, learn from failure, and grow sustainably.

 #### History of Open Source Contributions: